 The fact that a shock is a mono tube or twin tube doesn’t necessarily mean that one is better than the other but just that they are constructed differently.

 "The only "Pot of Gold" at the end of this rainbow is the one it cost you to buy them.
-It's less about what color they are and more about having them right no matter what brand you choose."
+It's less about what color or brand they are and more about having them right no matter what brand you choose."